-Ghana offers a varied birding journey from lowland rainforest in the south to the savanna in the north.
+Ghana offers a varied birding adventure from lowland rainforest in the south to the savanna in the north.
 However, arguably, the main reason for visiting Ghana is the chance to see Yellow-headed Picathartes as this is the currently the most reliable place in the world to see it.

 Day 1: Arrival day with afternoon visit to Sakumono lagoon After arrival in Accra we will head to the bird-packed Sakumono lagoon, where we’ll be greeted by the sight of thousands of shorebirds, herons, egrets, and terns.